Biden's candidacy faces new peril as Pelosi, Clooney and more Democrats weigh in

 The sudden flurry of grave pronouncements despite Biden's determined insistence he is not leaving the 2024 race put on public display just how unsettled the question remains among prominent Democrats.
 On Capitol Hill, an eighth House Democrat, Rep. Pat Ryan of New York, publicly asked Biden to step aside.

-“I want him to do whatever he decides to do," Pelosi said Wednesday on MSNBC rather than declaring Biden should stay in.
-Though he's said repeatedly that he's made his decision, she said, "We’re all encouraging him to make that decision, because time is running short.”
+“I want him to do whatever he decides to do," Pelosi said Wednesday on MSNBC's “Morning Joe” rather than declaring Biden should stay in.
+While Biden has said repeatedly that he's made his decision, she said, "We’re all encouraging him to make that decision, because time is running short.”

 It's a crucial moment for the president and his party, as Democrats consider what was once unthinkable — having the incumbent Biden step aside, just weeks before the Democratic National Convention that is on track to nominate him as their candidate for reelection.

-Biden is hosting world leaders in Washington for the NATO summit this week with a crowded schedule of formal meetings, sideline chats and long diplomatic dinners.
-He faces his next public test Thursday when he is scheduled to hold a news conference that many are watching for signs of his abilities.
+Biden is hosting world leaders in Washington for the NATO summit this week with a crowded schedule of formal meetings, sideline chats and long diplomatic dinners showcasing his skills.
+His party at a crossroads, Biden faces the next national public test Thursday at a scheduled news conference that many Democrats in Congress will be watching for signs of his abilities.

 To be sure, Biden maintains strong support from key corners of his coalition, particularly the Congressional Black Caucus on Capitol Hill, whose leadership was instrumental in ushering the president to victory in 2020 and is standing by him as the country’s best choice to defeat Trump again in 2024.